in-cal/incal-access-elastic-akka-http-seed/README.md

 # InCal Elastic + Akka HTTP Seed Project

-This project is meant to demonstrate functionality of InCal Elastic library by integrating it with a simple Akka HTTP server and providing a skeleton (seed) app to fork and further customize.
+This project is meant to demonstrate functionality of InCal Elastic library by integrating it with a simple Akka HTTP server and providing a skeleton / seed app to fork and further customize.

 ## Installation